-This section explains how to integrate the Shibboleth IdP with Cb Response.
+This section describes how to integrate the Shibboleth IdP with CB Response On-Premise.

-To integrate the Shibboleth IdP with Cb Response:
+To integrate the Shibboleth IdP with CB Response On-Premise:

-- 1. Acquire metadata XML from the Shibboleth IdP and place it in the /etc/cb/sso directory on the Cb Response server host.
+- 1. Acquire metadata XML from the Shibboleth IdP and place it in the /etc/cb/sso directory on the CB Response server host.
 (You are not required to use this directory, but it is a good default location.) - 2.
-On the Cb Response server, navigate to /etc/cb/sso and: - a.
+On the CB Response server, navigate to /etc/cb/sso and: - a.
 Copy /etc/cb/sso/sso.conf.example.shib to /etc/cb/sso/sso.conf. - b.
 Copy attr map.py.example.shib to attr map.py.

-Make appropriate changes to the attr_map.py file based on the attributes returned from Shibboleth.
-Each configurable property is accompanied with additional inline documentation in the attr_map.py file to assist with this process.
+Note: Make appropriate changes to the attr_map.py file based on the attributes returned from Shibboleth.
+Each configurable property is accompanied with additional inline documentation in the attr map.py file to assist with this process.